-Causes of hand, foot and mouth disease
+About hand, foot and mouth disease

-The virus is in fluids from the nose, mouth and chest, and spreads when children sneeze and cough, or when they touch the fluid inside the blisters.
+Hand, foot and mouth disease is very contagious.
+It spreads through sneezing, coughing or touching the fluid inside blisters.
 The virus is also in the poo of infected children.

 Symptoms of hand, foot and mouth disease

 Small mouth ulcers usually appear first on the cheeks, gums and sides of the tongue.
-Your child might also complain of a sore mouth or throat, or just go off her food and refuse fluids.
+Your child might also complain of a sore mouth or throat.
+Or your child might just go off their food and refuse fluids.

 Treatment for hand, foot and mouth disease

 There’s no treatment for hand, foot and mouth disease.
 But most children get better quickly by themselves without any problems.

 Paracetamol or ibuprofen can help ease discomfort and pain.

 It’s important for your child to drink fluids to avoid dehydration.
 This can be hard if your child’s mouth is sore.
 You could try an oral rehydration solution, which you can buy from any pharmacy.
 These products might come as premade liquid, powder or icy poles for freezing.